zgazak/tetra3/README.rst

 field of view).

 To effectively use tetra3 with your camera you may need to build a database optimised for your use case.
-See the API documentation for details on this.
+The Yale Bright Star Catalog, and the Hipparcos and Tyco Catalogues are supported for generating databases; see the API documentation.
 A database built for the test data is included as default_database.npz and may suit your needs if you have a similar camera setup.